codr1/termium/README.md

 - Go (v1.23 or higher)
 - npm
 - A terminal that supports sixel graphics (Currently using Windows Terminal Preview for development)
+  - This is a list of terminals with their sixel support.  https://www.arewesixelyet.com/.
+Windows Terminal Preview is not updated yet

 ### Setup
 1. Clone the repository: